 Besan Recipes- Let's talk about a common ingredient whose versatility ranges from the cooking arena to the world of beauty and skincare.
 It sits humbly, stacked in the kitchen cabinets across the country and participates in creating some of the most loved and widely popular dishes.Whether whipping up a quick batter for those crispy fried pakoras, making rich curries or panning out a wholesome chilla, there are ample ways in which you can use it.

-Besan or gram flour, also known as chickpea flour, is obtained from chickpea or Bengal gram and easily available in the markets.
+Besan or gram flour, also known as chickpea flour, is obtained from chickpea or Bengal gram and easily available in all the markets and even online.
 In the north, veggies are dipped in its batter and fried until golden brown; the Rajasthanis use it to make gatta curry, which is gram flour dumplings cooked in a yogurt-based gravy; Gujarat boasts of making khandavi, besan kadhi and the like; and Maharashtra is famous for batata vada.
 Besan is also a common ingredient used in making Indian street food and sweets - halwa, laddoo, barfi,etc.

 Other than cooking, it is considered to be a perfect fix for your beauty woes.
 Popularly used in face packs to eliminate skin tanning and achieve a healthy and blemish-free skin, it is also good as body and facial scrubs for exfoliating purposes.